memento-ai/Memento/packages/utils/README.md

 ```

 ### Parsing with Zod
 The `zodParse` function provides a convenient way to parse input using Zod schemas while handling errors gracefully.
+It includes stack trace support for easier debugging.

 ```typescript
 import { zodParse } from '@memento-ai/utils';